ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Endorsing Verification Keys

-Attesting Environments have cryptographic keys that authenticate the Evidence that they produce.
+Attesting Environments have cryptographic keys that allow authenticating the Evidence that they produce.

 Typically,
 the bottom-most Attesting Environment in an Attester will sign claims about one or more Target Environments